The Other Side of the Frontier: Negative

 In addition, Windschuttle also argues that Reynolds exaggerates the death toll of Indigenous people in his book, in order to support his claims about European settlement in Australia.
-Reynolds, as Windschuttle argues, achieves this by deliberately taking out of context historical sources, like British settlers’ ones, to support his claims on Australian history (139).
-In regards to Reynold’s methodology of recording Indigenous people's death toll during European settlement, Windschuttle notes:
+Reynolds, as Windschuttle argues, achieves this by deliberately taking out of context historical sources, like British settlers' ones, to support his claims on Australian history.
+With regard to Reynolds' methodology of recording Indigenous people's death toll during European settlement, Windschuttle notes:

-“When he [H. Reynolds] came to write The Other Side of the Frontier, Reynolds decided to combine the figure of 800 to 850 white deaths with his footnoted guess that the ratio of black deaths to those of whites "may have been" ten to one.
-So he multiplied 800 to 850 by ten.
-This is the origin of the book's claim of 8000 to 10,000 Aboriginal deaths, and is the sole reference from which this total has been compiled.
-Even on his own arithmetic, of course, the figure should have been 8000 to 8500 deaths, but Reynolds obviously has no qualms about plucking another 1500 bodies out of the air to make the total look even bigger.”